The Inflammation Theory of Disease

 - Dr. David Perlmutter, https://www.drperlmutter.com/targeting-inflammation-with-cbd/

-- HongboLia,WeiminKongb,Christina,R.Chambersa, DaohaiYuc,DoinaGaneab Ronald F.TumadSara JaneWarde,The non-psychoactive phytocannabinoid cannabidiol (CBD) attenuates pro-inflammatory mediators, T cell infiltration, and thermal sensitivity following spinal cord injury in mice., Cellular ImmunologyVolume 329, July 2018, Pages 1-9
+- HongboLia,WeiminKongb,Christina,R.Chambersa, DaohaiYuc,DoinaGaneab Ronald F.TumadSara JaneWarde,The non-psychoactive phytocannabinoid (CBD) is a phytocannabinoid discovered in 1940.
+It is one of...
+More (CBD) attenuates pro-inflammatory mediators, T cell infiltration, and thermal sensitivity following spinal cord injury in mice., Cellular ImmunologyVolume 329, July 2018, Pages 1-9